 What if I need to cancel or reschedule my consultation?

-You may cancel or reschedule your appointment without penalty prior to 24 hours of the scheduled appointment by cancelling on your email notification or by talking with our receptionist.
-A no-show or cancellation within the 24 hours will result in a loss of your consultation fee.
+If something arises you may reschedule your appointment without penalty prior to 48 hours of the scheduled appointment.
+You may notify us by email, text or by talking with our receptionist.
+A no-show or request to reschedule within the 48 hours may result in a $45 fee.
+If you need to reschedule, please, let us know as soon as possible so we can help get you on the calendar.

 What if the attorney has to reschedule the consultation?